ehwest/mdn_qms/README.md

 For this reason, this QMS includes "Product Definition", "Product Development", and "System Design" sections needed to convey how this achievement is accomplished and validated.

-The order of the folders and files of the QMS system is not intended to convey any particular meaning, except that as a whole, the folders, documents, and their links within this QMS "git" management system capture the complete definition of the QMS.
+**NOTE:**  The order of the folders and files of the QMS system is not intended to convey any particular meaning, except that as a whole, the folders, documents, and their links within this QMS "git" management system capture the complete definition of the QMS.

 # Scope